 Of course, no browser update seems complete this year without better support for HTML5, and Firefox 4 delivers here too.
 It includes a new HTML parser, replacing the old version used and eradicating a ton of bugs at the same time as improving speed.
 There is also support for more HTML5 form controls.

-A word of caution: some of the add-ons that you use in Firefox 3 may not be fully compatible with the new version (yet), so don’t be put off if some off your favourites aren’t working first time around!
+A word of caution: some of the add-ons that you use in Firefox 3 may not be fully compatible with the new version (yet), so don’t be put off if some of your favourites aren’t working the first time around!

 Hoping to study Computer Science at University in the near future, you’ll seldom see John without a computer in touching distance!
 His interests include building computers, reading all sorts of literature and of course writing for Zath to keep you updated on all the latest in the world of tech!